What does a school counselor do? A closer look at this student-centric role

 What does a school counselor do?

-School counselors perform a wide variety of tasks.
+School counselors, sometimes called guidance counselors, perform a wide variety of tasks.
 According to Brandi Lewis, M.Ed, LPC, counselor and owner of Reach Counseling Solutions, the duties can be summed up as follows:

 School counselors serve the social and emotional needs of students so they can be prepared for academic rigor.